 Faulkner played collegiately at LSU for the great Skip Bertman.
 He participated in two College World Series for the Tigers and served as the team captain in 1987.
 Craig graduated from LSU in 1988 with a Bachelor of Science degree.

-Faulkner has coached for 19 seasons at his alma mater, Venice High School.
-The Indians have won numerous district and regional titles, and have reached the FHSAA Final Four on six different occasions during his tenure.
-Venice won the Florida State Championship in 2007, 2012, 2013, and again last year in 2015 under Coach Faulkner's watch.
+Faulkner has coached for 22 seasons at his alma mater, Venice High School.
+The Indians have won numerous district and regional titles, and have reached the FHSAA Final Four on eight different occasions during his tenure.
+Venice won the Florida State Championship in 2007, 2012, 2013, 2015 and again last year in 2018 under Coach Faulkner's watch.
 He was awarded with the Florida High School Coach of the Year twice and SE Regional Coach of the Year in 2013.
 He was also the runner-up for national coach-of-the-year in 2013.

 Craig has also served as a scout/evaluator for USA Baseball for the NTIS.